 Note:

 If the feature layer includes both oriented imagery and footprint layers, expand the group layer and explicitly select the oriented imagery layer.
-If the oriented imagery layer is not selected, Oriented Imagery is not available. - On the Settings (light) toolbar, click Oriented Imagery to open the oriented imagery viewer.
+If the oriented imagery layer is not selected, you cannot access the oriented imagery viewer. - On the Settings (light) toolbar, click Oriented Imagery

 - Click anywhere on the area covered by the oriented imagery layer to view the best image of the location.
 Use the footprint layer as a reference if available.